imzesok/tt-duskconfig/README.md

 3.  edit file "newbie" using your preferred text editor with desired account name and password.
 4. Save the file.
 5.  launch WinTin
-6.  issue the command '#read newbie' (I intend this to be separate creation sessions)
+6.  issue the command '#read newbie' (I intend this to be a separate creation session name)
+7. From here it'll have you create your very first character. dump everything into physical save for 2 points into intelligence.
+This will be your main fighter.
+These stats set you up pretty well for berserker, taoken, brawler, staffer or gladiator which are all perfectly fine starting careers.
-7.  quit out of the session completely by typing quit twice
+8.  quit out of the session completely by typing quit twice
-8.  repeat step 3 and 6 for making a second account with a different username and password.
+9.  repeat step 3, 6, and 7 for making a second account with a different username and password.
-9. Once you have completed creating the second account, repeat step 7
+10. Once you have completed creating the second account and first character for that account, repeat step 8
-10. close Wintin
+11. close Wintin
-11. continue to setting up main.tin as outlined below.
+12. continue to setting up main.tin as outlined below.

+______________________________

 The Autologin config: